-As educators we should be modelling good learning practices to our students.
-So often teachers complain about doing professional learning, but I believe that this is mostly because they have not taken the time to reflect on the National Professional Standards for Teachers to identify areas of strength, weakness and interest.
-Too often teachers attend a professional development session because they liked the title or because they need to, rather than because they have thought through after reflecting on their practice and want to improve.
+As educators, we should be modeling good learning practices to our students.
+So often teachers complain about doing professional learning, but I believe that this is mostly because they have not taken the time to reflect on the teaching standards to identify areas of strength, weakness, and interest.
+Too often teachers attend a professional development session because they liked the title or because they need to, rather than because they have thought it through after reflecting on their practice and want to improve.

 If you are an educator I want to encourage you to develop yourself professionally.
 Seek to become a life-long learner about education and how to do it best, not just well.
 If you need help I have a course that will help you to reflect on both the Teaching Standards and your school priorities.

-If you would like to complete an online professional learning course to help you reflect on the Teaching Standards and School priorities to set your own professional learning goals, check out our course “Reflecting on Practice” by clicking the green button.
+If you would like to complete an online professional learning course to help you reflect on the Teaching Standards and School priorities to set your own professional learning goals, check out our course “Reflecting on Practice”.
+You can check it out here.

 Want to learn more from me?
 Hit the subscribe button below